|

 you require to install the program files in an alternative location,

-notes in Blue are shown defining the entries
+are shown defining the entries

 which will require modification.